sveljko/sveljko.github.io/_posts/2018-04-21-real_time_primer.md

 the stack is that of (sub-)directories to delete.

 By default, one would make either a list or an array to represent said stack.
-If using a list, it would take elements from a pool.
+If using a list, it would take elements from a pool (an array, usually).
 In both cases, one would need to know the maximum level of the stack (in our case, depth of the directory tree).
-In some situations, you might know that.
+In some situations, you might know that (like the cross-bar example).
 But, for directories, you mostly don't.
 The whole point is for one to be able to nest them directories.

 But, we can observe that this "stack of directories" has a well known representation - the `dir/subdir/subdir....`.
 So, instead of keeping a